Prophesy, King Jesus from Lamb to Lion

 March 2025

-The Catholic Church was born in the 3rd – 4th century when it fell away from the Apostolic Church of the first century.
-The first church began in Jerusalem led by Apostle Peter and James, the half-brother of Jesus.
-The second church, made up of gentiles and the first to call themselves Christians, was founded by Apostle Paul and Barnabas.
+The Catholic Church emerged in the 3rd–4th centuries, breaking away from the Apostolic Church of the first century.
+The earliest church began in Jerusalem, led by Apostle Peter and James, the half-brother of Jesus.
+The second church, composed of gentiles and the first to use the name Christians, was founded by Apostle Paul and Barnabas.

 The Bible

-Knowing the Word of God is the best defense to recognizing false doctrine.
-People that have direct access to the Scriptures are less vulnerable to false teachers, “wolves in sheep’s clothing” (Matthew 7:15-20), for scripture warns us “…false Christs and false prophets will arise and perform great signs and wonders, so as to lead astray, if possible, even the elect” (Matthew 24:24).
+Knowing God’s Word is the best way to spot false teachings.
+Those who have direct access to the Scriptures are less likely to fall for false teachers, the “wolves in sheep’s clothing” (Matthew 7:15-20).
+The Bible warns us that “…false Christs and false prophets will arise and perform great signs and wonders to deceive, if possible, even the elect” (Matthew 24:24).
+It is in 476AD that popes and bishops/archbishops were among the few who could read and write, gaining power, influence, and prominence over emperors until the Catholic Church became both church and state.

-Apostle John says, “Dear friends, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world.
-This is how you can recognize the Spirit of God: Every spirit that acknowledges that Jesus Christ has come in the flesh is from God, but every spirit that does not acknowledge Jesus is not from God.
-This is the spirit of the Antichrist, which you have heard is coming and even now is already in the world” (1 John 4:1-3).
+The Apostle John warns, “Dear friends, don’t believe every spirit.
+Instead, test them to see if they are from God, because many false prophets have gone out into the world.
+You can recognize the Spirit of God by this: every spirit that admits Jesus Christ came in the flesh is from God, but any spirit that doesn’t acknowledge Jesus is not from God.
+That is the spirit of the Antichrist, which you’ve heard is coming and is already in the world” (1 John 4:1-3).

-By the time we get to the 1500s, Pope Pius IX states that “The most Blessed Virgin Mary, in the first instant of her conception, by a singular grace and privilege granted by almighty God…”, “had no sin”, that she is the “repairer of the lost world” that Jesus and His mother share in glory and even “she crushed the head of the serpent”.
-In 1944, it was Pope Pius XII that began the feasts concerning the ‘immaculate heart’.
+By the 1500s, Pope Pius IX declared that “The most Blessed Virgin Mary, in the first instant of her conception, by a singular grace and privilege granted by Almighty God,” was without sin, calling her the “repairer of the lost world,” sharing in glory Jesus, and even stating that “she crushed the head of the serpent.”
+In 1944, Pope Pius XII introduced the feasts dedicated to the ‘Immaculate Heart.’

 The Vulgate and Those That Pointed Out False Interpretations of The Virgin Mary